toeverything/AFFiNE/apps/electron/README.md

 # ⚠️ NOTE ⚠️

-Due to PNPM related issues, this project is currently using **Yarn 1**.
+Due to PNPM related issues, this project is currently using **yarn 3**.
 See https://github.com/electron/forge/issues/2633

 ## Development